akshaypt7/purifit_chatbot_rasa/data/nlu.md

 - what all can i buy from here
 - which products do you have
 - How many types of water filters do you have?
+- what products do you offer
+- What products you have?

 ## intent:cost_of_the_products
 - how much does it cost
 - what's the cost of shower filter
 - cost of washing machine filter
 - price of shower head
 - how much I have to pay for shower filter
 - how much does the product cost
 - how costly is the produc